natalieagus/50002-2022/_lab/lab2.md

 We have given you a headstart by implementing 2-input `nand`, 2-input `nor`, and `inv` for you inside `lab2_submit.jsim`.
 Now you just need to implement 2-input `xnor` and 2-input `xor` gates.

 ## XOR and XNOR Gate Schematic
 It’s much easier to debug your circuit module-by-module rather than as one big lump.
 XOR/XNOR can be challenging gates to design; here’s one suggestion for how they might be implemented.
+Use PFET with specs: SW as 4 and SL as 1, and NFET with specs: SW as 2 and SL as 1.

 <img src="/50002/assets/contentimage/lab2/2.png"  class=" center_fifty"/>